zonemaster/zonemaster-gui/docs/TranslationGuide.md

 ### Configuration.md

-Add the new languge's two-letter code to the list of default values for `"enabledLanguages"`.
+Add the new language's two-letter code to the list of default values for `"enabledLanguages"`.

 ## Add e2e test script for the language